lukasmartinelli-alt/algostat/README.md

 cpp_repos.txt | ./algostat.py | ./create-csv.py > results.csv
 ```

-### Distributed analyzing with Redis Queue and workers
+### Distributed Analyzing with Redis Queue and workers

 Use a Redis Queue to distribute jobs among workers and then fetch the results.
 You need to provide the `ALGOSTAT_RQ` environment variable to the process with the